diego1389/dev_docs/Dot net core/Cheat sheet.md

 - For IIS you need AspNetCoreModuleV2 under Modules installed.
 - If we are going to use a user and password for a connection in prod we dont store that info in the appsettings.Production.json, we do it in an environment variable in the server.

+Types of deployment:

+1. **Framework-dependent deployment (FDD):**
+    - Dependent upon the .NET Core installed on the target machine where you want to deploy your app.
+Framework-dependent deployment (FDD) is the default deployment mode in .NET Core app
+2. **Self-contained deployment (SCD):**
+    - The final application build contains all the app-specific code and its dependencies along with .NET Core libraries and .NET Core runtime.
+In this mode, it is not necessary to have .NET Core runtime install on the servers.
+3. **Framework-dependent executables (FDE):**
+    - It is exactly same as FDD but this mode produces the executable that can be run on any target machine.
+In this mode, we are not using dotnet utility to run our app.

 # Building your first ASP.Net Core Application
 - Create ASP.Net core application